DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder.rst

 |

-Image link is the input user defined for Mod Finder Node.
+Image link is the input user-defined for Mod Finder Node.
 Checking the ``Use labelled mask sequence`` enables the node to use designated mask for the models; commonly taking Deep Learning ouput(DL Segment Node).
-Total occurence option can be detect all the objects in the image or only one object in the image at a time: if user wants to picking all occurence of objects with single image captured, this option should set to ``All``; on the other hand, picking one object at a time shuold set to ``One`` (default).
+Total occurence option can be detect all the objects in the image or only one object in the image at a time: if you want to picking all occurrence of objects with single image captured, this option should set to ``All``; on the other hand, picking one object at a time should set to ``One`` (default).

 .. image:: Images/model.png
     :align: center